Skip to main content

 3. If there is an Arbitrage Bot that you would like to view in greater detail, simply click the bot’s row.
 Here, you will be able to see the bot’s full transaction history.

-How can I terminate my Arbitrage Bot?
+How can I unwind my Arbitrage Bot?

-To terminate the bot, follow the steps below to do so:
+To terminate the bot, follow these steps:

-5. After reviewing the details, click End Bot
+4. After reviewing the details, click Confirm

 Arbitrage Bot trading examples